Deficiency Judgments After Foreclosure in Illinois

 Deficiency Judgment After a Short Sale in Illinois

-A "short sale" is when you sell your home for less than the total debt you owe, and the proceeds of the sale pay off a portion of the balance.
+A "short sale" is when you sell your home for less than the total debt you owe, and the sale proceeds pay off a portion of the balance.
 To avoid a deficiency judgment after a short sale, the agreement must expressly state that the lender waives its right to the deficiency.
-If the short sale agreement doesn't contain this waiver, the lender may file a lawsuit to get a deficiency judgment.
-Though, if the lender forgives the deficiency, you might face tax consequences.
+The lender may sue for a deficiency judgment if the short sale agreement doesn't contain a waiver.

 Deficiency Judgment After a Deed in Lieu of Foreclosure in Illinois